CCB-SB/plsdb/README.md

 snakemake -s pipeline.snake
 ```

-**IMPORTANT**: It is better to run the pipeline step by step to perform manual checking of the created files and the logger output.
+**IMPORTANT**: It is better to run the pipeline step by step to perform manual checking of the created files and the logger output:
+- Install the tools
+- Run required data updates: pMLST, ABRicate
+    - ABRicate updates: Check the created log file because an update can fail easily if anything changed in one of the dependencies, e.g. different URL or ID format
+- Collect plasmid data
+    - If any BioSample or assembly IDs are not found stop the pipeline and start again later (probably the NCBI database is being updated right now)
+    - If new locations are added they should be checked manually (the coordinates can be wrong depending on the query string)
+- The 3rd filtering step may run for a couple of hours (BLAST search for rMLST analysis)

 ### Steps
 - Used NCBI nucleotide database sources: